railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

    single: module; account_report

-To do a temporal analysis of your indicators, you must install the module :mod:`account_report` from the set of modules in addons-extra.
+To do a temporal analysis of your indicators, you must install the module :mod:`account_report` from the set of modules in ``addons-extra``.

 Once this module is installed, you can click on a financial indicator to get a graph of its evolution in time.

 .. figure::  images/account_report_history.png
-   :scale: 50
+   :scale: 75
    :align: center

    *History of an accounting indicator*

-Defining your own indicators
+Defining your Own Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can define your own indicators in Open ERP using the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Reporting --> Custom reporting`.
+You can define your own indicators in OpenERP using the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Reporting --> Custom reporting`.

 .. figure::  images/account_indicator_new.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Defining a new indicator*